What are the internet requirements for digital testing?

-Is the technology coordinator recruited by the test center?
+Is the technology monitor recruited by the test center?

-Yes, you'll hire the technology coordinator as a paid member of your test center staff.
+Yes, you'll hire the technology monitor as a paid member of your test center staff.
 This is a new role that isn’t required for paper and pencil SAT Weekend testing but will be required for digital testing.
-As we get closer to the first digital administration, we’ll provide troubleshooting guides to support technology coordinators.
+As we get closer to the first digital administration, we'll provide troubleshooting guides to support technology monitors.

 How is misconduct monitored if students are testing on their own device?